hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 At the end of March 2021, you will be able to use the new CTC Traders API instead of the NCTS XML API channel for Common Transit arrivals and departures to and from Great Britain (GB), ie England, Scotland, Wales.

-To find out about timescales, see the CTC Roadmap.
+For timescales, see the [CTC Roadmap](https://developer.service.hmrc.gov.uk/roadmaps/common-transit-convention-traders-roadmap/).

-We are updating this guide as we add more functionality to our API, new technical specifications and other guidance.
+We are updating this guide as we add more functionality to our API, new technical specifications.

 ## Overview

 The Common Transit Convention allows traders to move goods across CTC member states without paying import duties at every border they cross.

-Under the agreement, CTC member countries only need to pay the correct duties in the country of destination.
+Under the agreement, CTC member countries only need to pay duties in the country of destination.

 All goods will be subject to duties and other charges when they enter the EU, or enter the UK from the EU.